5 New Year’s Resolutions for Gardeners

 Whether you’re a Master Gardener or getting your nails dirty for the first time, resolve to be a little adventurous this year and plant something completely different.
 The nation’s best plant breeders release new and exciting varieties of vegetables, perennials and roses every year, and their free catalogs of new offerings are available every January.

 There’s nothing quite like cuddling up with a new catalog on a cold winter day, dreaming of spring.
-Catalogs like the new 2019 spring catalog by Wayside Gardens are available now, and are full of exciting new plants.
+Catalogs like Park Seed, Burpee and Gurney’s are available now, and are full of exciting new plants.

 Let the garden planning begin!